hyprwm/hyprland-wiki/content/crashes-and-bugs/_index.md

 If requested, this is the deepest level of memory issue debugging possible.

-_Do this in the tty, with no Hyprland instances running._
+_Do this in the TTY, with no Hyprland instances running._

-Clone hyprland: `git clone --recursive https://github.com/hyprwm/Hyprland`
+Clone Hyprland: `git clone --recursive https://github.com/hyprwm/Hyprland`

 `make asan`

 Reproduce your crash.
-Hyprland will exit back to the tty.
+Hyprland will exit back to the TTY.

 Now, in either `cwd`, `~` or `./build`, search for file(s) named `asan.log.XXXXX` where XXXXX is a number.